theobald-software/kb.theobald-software.github.io/content/_required-support-information/Xtract-IS.md

 ## Optional

-This information is optional and can be requested by the technician.
-Please always send the complete log and no excerpts.
+This information is optional and can be requested by the support consultant.
+Please do always provide the **complete** log (an excerpt will not do).

 ### Trace files

-- activate the trace function , see [knowledge-base article](https://kb.theobald-software.com/general/how-to-activate-tracing-for-xtract-products)
+- Activate the trace function , see [knowledge-base article](https://kb.theobald-software.com/general/how-to-activate-tracing-for-xtract-products)

 ### Installation Log

-- run *installXtractIS.exe* in the Xtract IS installation directory
+- Run *installXtractIS.exe* in the Xtract IS installation directory
-- under *Edit* Tab
+- Got to *Edit* - *Select All*
-- select all (*Ctrl + A*)
-- copy (*input*)
+- Select *Copy*
-- save to a text file (*Ctrl + V*)
+- The content will be copied to the clipboard.
+Please save to a text file (*Ctrl + V*)

 ![Installation-log](/img/contents/installXISexe.png){:class="img-responsive"}

 ### Version of Xtract IS without log

-- Double-click on the XIS component
+- Double click on any Xtract IS component
-- XtractIS Info => Version History => Xtract IS Main Product => Text File Copy
+- XtractIS Info => Version History => Xtract IS Main Product => copy to a text file or make a screenshot
 ![XIS-Version](/img/contents/xis_version_ohne_log.png){:class="img-responsive"}

 ### Version of Visual Studio (VS) or SSDT